Are Bengal cats hypoallergenic?

 Tips for the cat-allergic Bengal lover

 If you’re absolutely set on getting a Bengal and you’re committed to making it work despite having to deal with allergies, there are things you can do to coexist.

 All cats produce saliva, urine, and dander, so you simply can’t “fix” those.
 But by working to reduce the spread of the protein allergen in your environment, you should be able to reduce the level of your allergic reaction.

 Here are a few tips on how to do this:

 1. Feed a species appropriate diet

 Think about what a healthy diet and good hydration does for your own skin—a lot!

 The same goes for cats.
 By feeding your Bengal a quality, species appropriate diet, you can improve the quality of its skin.
 This means less dry flaky skin, less dander, and less allergies for you.

-Diet can make a huge difference with allergies, so this should be one of the first things you address.
+Diet can make a huge difference with your allergic reaction to your cat, so this should be one of the first things you address.